 My clients have benefited from my services in the following ways:

 - Ability to have pain-free intercourse, whether this problem is relatively new for them or has been there for decades.
+Pain with sex represents a significant barrier to sex for intimacy and self expression.
 Intercourse supports the good, old-fashioned method of getting pregnant (fertilization) via delivery of sperm (seed) to the ovum (egg) through vaginal penetration.
-It is usually the simplest, least expensive method but not all women are able to engage in this due to pain.
-I can help resolve this barrier to fertility.
+Intercourse is usually the simplest, least expensive method of getting pregnant but not all women are able to engage in this due to pain.
+I can help resolve this barrier to fertility and intimacy.

 - Preparation of the pelvic floor muscles and connective tissue for the planned vaginal delivery via education and perineal massage.
 I will teach you and your partner to do perineal massage for the period of time after 37 weeks gestation, helping the prepare the tissues to stretch and elongate to a length they have never previously been.
 This creates the best case scenario in a situation that involves many unknowns.